p4 sync

 By default, any empty directories in the workspace are cleared of files, but the directories themselves are not deleted.
 To remove empty directories upon syncing, turn on the rmdir option in the p4 client form.

-• If a user has made certain files writable by using OS commands outside of Helix Server’s control, p4 sync will not normally overwrite those files.
+• If a user has made certain files writable by using OS commands outside of Helix Core Server’s control, p4 sync will not normally overwrite those files.
 However, if the clobber option in the p4 client form has been turned on, these files will be overwritten.

 You can prevent this behavior (at a minor cost in performance) by using the -s "safe sync" option.
-Even if the clobber option is set, p4 sync -s will not overwrite files modified outside of Helix Server control.
+Even if the clobber option is set, p4 sync -s will not overwrite files modified outside of Helix Core Server control.

 • A progress indicator is available for p4 sync if you request it with p4 -I sync -q.